Christina Brenner, Assistant Dean of Students

 Kirsten serves as one of the Assistant Directors in the Office of Student Conduct.
 She is responsible for meeting with students involved in the disciplinary process to discuss their rights and options, to outline and guide students through the process, and to assist them in their ongoing learning and development.
 Additionally, Kirsten manages the recruitment, selection, and training of the University Hearing Board members and serves as a resource for students, staff, faculty, and other constituents with questions regarding the student conduct process and University policy.
 Kirsten holds a B.S. in Business Management from Babson College and a M.A. in College Student Personnel from Bowling Green State University.
 Kirsten’s previous work has included experiences in residence life and fraternity and sorority life.

-John Paul Carr, Case Manager
+John Paul Carr, Compliance and Database Coordinator

-John-Paul (JP) is the Case Manager in the Office of Student Conduct.
+John-Paul (JP) is the Compliance and Database Coordinator in the Office of Student Conduct.
 He is responsible for maintaining the confidential office database and the accuracy and detail of over 24,000 student conduct records and related transactions.
 JP is the first line of contact for students, staff, parents, faculty and attorneys requesting information about the student conduct process at West Chester University.
 JP also serves as the office liaison for local courts regarding violations by students of civil or criminal statutes.
 In addition to these duties, JP also is tasked with the duty of making the initial charging decision regarding violations of the Code of Student Conduct.
 JP holds a B.A. in Political Science from The Ohio State University and a Juris Doctor from Thomas M. Cooley Law School.
 JP’s previous work has included experience in collegiate athletic administration, clerking in several judicial chambers during law school, and in court administration.

 Elizabeth Calderaro, Administrative Assistant